kevinduh/sockeye-recipes/egs/tutorial/sltu2018/README.md

 Amazon Web Service (AWS) instance:

 <b>GNU Linux, Unix, MacOS X</b>
-Using the provided [SSH key](), login on an assigned machine using the username ubuntu.
+Using the provided [SSH key](http://www.cs.jhu.edu/~kevinduh/t/sltu2018/sltu18_public.pem), login on an assigned machine using the username ec2-user.
 Using the command line SSH, this can be done using the following command:

 ```bash
 ssh -i sltu18_public.pem ec2-user@<machine-name>